Research-IT-Swiss-TPH/redcap-device-tracker/README.md

 > **Warning**
 > <br>This EM is currently under development and has been released as alpha version.
 It is not recommended to be used in productive environments.

+## Documentation
+To locally serve documentation you need jekyll installed on your system, run:
+`bundle exec jekyll serve`